hunnor-dict/source-ordbank/articles/1-download-create.md

 1. Create the tables:

   `docker exec ordbank-mysql sh -c 'mysql ordbank < /sql/create.sql'`

 2. Import data:

   `docker exec ordbank-mysql sh -c 'mysql -v -v -v --local-infile ordbank < /sql/import.sql'`

 3. Apply constraints:

   `docker exec ordbank-mysql sh -c 'mysql ordbank < /sql/constraints.sql'`

 In case you want to start again, you can use `drop.sql` to drop all tables :

 `docker exec ordbank-mysql sh -c 'mysql ordbank < /sql/drop.sql'`

+# Conclusion

+By running the commands in this article, you can quickly have a local copy of Norsk ordbank up and running.

+The next article is going to explore the contents of the database, look at what the data is and give some use case examples.